SPACED REPETITION- A turbo charge retention method through which you can retain any learning

 "What are you reading, watching, memorizing, and applying that make you an exceptional man?" -Stephen Mansfield

-Learning is a meta-skill that is arguably the most important meta-skill.
-School has taught us a lot, but unfortunately learning is not one of them.
+The school has taught us a lot, but unfortunately learning is not one of them.

-Learning is how we adapt to changing circumstances, situations and environments.
-Learning enables us to create new "maps" and review old ones to navigate the volatile, uncertain, complex and ambiguous (VUCA) world with confidence.
+Learning enables us to create new "maps" and review old ones to navigate the volatile, uncertain, complex, and ambiguous (VUCA) world with confidence.

 Intelligence is created by the long-term accumulation and compounding of usable learning and information.
-We collect and provide this information by consuming and retaining it.

 • Consumption is input - what comes in.

 • Retention is what's left after a leak.
-Think of your brain like a bathtub.

 The drain serves as the exit and the faucet as the entrance.
 Everything you read and take in comes out of the faucet.
 You forget everything, and it all goes down the drain.